Raanta, Coyotes hand Oilers rare shutout loss

 Edmonton lost in regulation for just the second time in 10 games and remained in second place in the Pacific.
 The Oilers totaled 22 goals from their previous four games, including eight in a win over Calgary on Saturday, but on Tuesday were shut out for the first time since Oct.
 22. Garland put Taylor Hall's pass through the crease past Oilers goaltender Mikko Koskinen, giving Arizona a 1-0 lead at 4:50 of the second period.
 It was Garland's team-leading 18th goal of the season.

 The Coyotes were outshot 14-6 in the second period but thwarted two Oilers power plays.
 Arizona did so without a pair of defensemen, captain Oliver Ekman-Larsson and Jason Demers, both scratched with injuries.
 Oilers center Leon Draisaitl was held without a point for the first time since Dec.
-27, a span of 13 games.
-The Oilers were shut out for the first time since being blanked in back-to-back games on Oct.
+27. The Oilers were shut out for the first time since being blanked in back-to-back games on Oct.
 20 and 22.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)